mreineck/ducc/README.md

 The code is written in C++17, but provides a simple and comprehensive Python interface.

+### Licensing terms
+- All source code in this package is released under the terms of the GNU General Public License v2 or later.
+- Some files (those constituting the FFT component and its internal dependencies) are also licensed under the BSD-3-clause license.
+These files contain two sets of licensing headers; the user is free to choose under which of those terms they want to use these sources.

 ### Requirements

 - [Python >= 3.7](https://www.python.org/)